EskilAl/Obsidian/IDATG2202 OS/Review question and problems..md

    - A process that has no I/O meaning it has no user interactions.

 4. What information do you find in the process list / process table?
-   - What the OS stores about the process
+   - What the OS stores about the process (Processes/task list/table, PCB)